GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Such signals last around 10 seconds.

 *Source-wise simulation and late mixing.*
-Actually, in practice, the sources are not placed simultaneously in the room.
+In practice, the sources are not placed simultaneously in the room.
-Instead, they only get enabled individually to perform $n_s$ distinct simulations.
+Instead, they only get enabled individually to perform $n_s$ distinct single-source simulations.
-The #acr("STFT") signals
+This offers more possibilities as explained below.

+First, let us start from leveraging the following property.
 The signal $s_k$ recorded by the $k$-th microphone expresses simply as the sum of the signals $s_(i, k)$ providing from each source:
 #gaet[Laurent, should we adopt discrete or continuous notation here ($s_k (t)$ or $s_k [t]$) ?]
 $
   s_k [t] = sum_(i=1)^n_s s_(i,k)[t]
 $
-where $s_(i, k)$ denotes the signal coming from the $i$-th as received by microphone $k$.
+where $s_(i, k)$ denotes the signal coming from the $i$-th source as received by microphone $k$.
 The #acr("STFT") being a linear operator, this equality holds in the feature space:
 $
   S_k [t, f] = sum_(i=1)^n S_(i, k)[t, f]